AnttiHaerkoenen/luennot/nhm-2022/curse-of-spatial-scale.md

 ## Problems

+- MAUP
+- ecological fallacy
+- lack of data

-##
+## Solutions

+- improved data collection
+- interpolation techniques
-- problems with spatial scale can never be really solved, since data is inherently full of compromises
+- problems with spatial scale can never be fully solved, as data is inherently full of compromises